Bias-Aware Inference in Regularized Regression Models: Rates of convergence

 \section{Rates of convergence}

-We now consider the asymptotic behavior of \acp{CI} and efficiency bounds as $n\to\infty$.
+We now derive the rates of convergence for the optimal linear \acp{FLCI} as $n\to\infty$.
 For ease of notation, we assume all coefficients are constrained, and focus on the case $\Pen(\gamma)=\norm{\gamma}_{p}$ for some $p\ge 1$, and the case $\Pen(\gamma)=\norm{Z\gamma/\sqrt{n}}_{2}$ (see \Cref{example:l2}).
-We allow for sequences $C=C_{n}$ for the bound on $\Pen(\gamma)$, which may go to $0$ or $\infty$ with the sample size, as well as high dimensional asymptotics where $k=k_n\gg n$.
-We consider a standard ``high dimensional'' setting, placing conditions on the design matrix $X$ that hold with high probability when $w_i, z_i$ are drawn i.i.d.\ over $i$, with the eigenvalues of $\var((w_i,z_i')')$ bounded away from zero and infinity.
+We allow the regularity parameter $C=C_{n}$ go to $0$ or $\infty$ with the sample size, and consider high dimensional asymptotics where $k=k_n\gg n$.
+We consider a standard ``high dimensional'' setting, placing conditions on the design matrix $X$ that hold with high probability when $w_i, z_i$ are drawn i.i.d.\ over $i$, with the eigenvalues of $\var((w_i, z_i')')$ bounded away from zero and infinity.

 Let $q\in[0,\infty]$ denote the Hölder conjugate of $p$, satisfying $1/p+1/q=1$.
 We will show that when $\Pen(\gamma)=\norm{\gamma}_{p}$, the optimal linear \ac{FLCI} shrinks at the rate